 The Fund may borrow an amount up to 33 1/3% (or such other percentage permitted by law) of its total assets (including the amount borrowed) less all liabilities other than borrowings.
 The Fund may borrow for investment purposes, to meet redemption requests and for temporary, extraordinary or emergency purposes.
 The use of borrowing for investment purposes (i.e., leverage) increases both investment opportunity and investment risk.
-In addition, the Fund may seek additional income by making secured loans of its portfolio securities.
+The Fund may seek additional income by making secured loans on its portfolio securities.

 The Fund's investment strategy utilizes a variety of methods to evaluate long and short equity investments of various market capitalizations to find securities that the Adviser believes offer the potential for capital gains.
 As part of this strategy, the Adviser seeks to invest in industries, sectors and securities that it believes are more attractive on either a relative basis or on an absolute basis.
+As a result, the Fund's investments may focus on the information technology, communication services, consumer discretionary and financials sectors.
 In addition to purchasing, or taking "long" positions in equity securities, the Fund's investment strategy includes short selling, and may include investments in derivatives, ETFs, and/or fixed income securities.